Dubuque, Iowa minor league baseball: Dubuque baseball history

-They were once again the Dubs from 1924–1928.
+They were once again the Dubs from 1924 to 1928.
 In 1927, still under manager Speas, they were Mississippi Valley League champions, finishing first in the standings.

 They were the Dubuque Tigers from 1929 to 1932 and won a league championship in 1929.
 Numerous future and former major league players played for the team, including Otto Bluege, Paul Speraw and Biggs Wehde in 1929, Johnny Dickshot, Wally Millies and Wehde in 1930, George Caithamer, Red Lutz, Hal Trosky and Phil Weintraub in 1931, and Maurice Archdeacon, Red Evans and Wehde in 1932.
 Following the 1932 season, the Tigers folded.

-The Dubuque Packers were in the Mississippi–Ohio Valley League from 1954–55.
+The Dubuque Packers were in the Mississippi–Ohio Valley League from 1954 to 1955.
 The Packers remained after that league evolved into the Midwest League in 1955.
-The Packers played in the Midwest League from 1956–1968, before returning to play from 1974–1976.
+The Packers played in the Midwest League from 1956 to 1968, before returning to play from 1974 to 1976.
 The Packers won Midwest League Championships in both 1955 and 1962.

 In 1962, the Keokuk Dodgers franchise was moved by the Midwest League from Keokuk, Iowa to Dubuque on August 2, 1962, to finish the season as the Midwest Dodgers.
 The team was an affiliate of the Los Angeles Dodgers.
 This move briefly gave Dubuque two teams.
 After the season, the Midwest Dodgers franchise moved and became the Wisconsin Rapids Twins.
 This franchise evolved into today's Fort Wayne TinCaps of the Midwest League.

 After the Packers folded, following the 1968 season, Dubuque was without a team until the Midwest League Quincy Gems franchise moved to Dubuque in 1974.
-The Packers played in the Midwest League from 1974–1976.
+The Packers played in the Midwest League from 1974 to 1976.
 The Danville Dodgers and Dubuque Packers franchises both folded from the Midwest League after the 1976 season.

 Ballpark

 From 1915 to 1976, Dubuque teams played at Memorial Stadium / John Petrakis Park.
 Built in 1914, Memorial Stadium was renamed after the president and GM of the franchise in 1967.
-Its dimensions were (LF-CF-RF): 340-400-340.
+Its dimensions were (LF-CF-RF): 340–400–340.
 The park was prone to flooding.
 The stadium was located at the 4th Street Extension, before East Dubuque Bridge in Dubuque, Iowa.